 Component #1 – Assessment & Exercise for Performance with Nick Rosencutter

-In this information packed presentation, Nick Rosencutter will show you how to identify muscle imbalances and movement dysfunction in your athletes and high level clients.
-He will show you the targeted assessments he uses and then the specific exercises he uses to fix the muscle imbalances and movement dysfunction in his athletes and high level clients.
+Nick Rosencutter will show you how to identify muscle imbalances and movement dysfunction in your athletes and high-level clients in this information-packed presentation.
+He will show you the targeted assessments he uses and then the specific exercises he uses to fix the muscle imbalances and movement dysfunction in his athletes and high-level clients.

 Component #2 – Assessment & Exercise for Athleticism with Anthony Mychal

+Not everyone is an athlete, but many people want to reach a high level of athleticism.
+Anthony shows you what he did to get his athleticism back after injuring his knee during high-level martial arts movements.
 Anthony focuses on some strange and unique concepts as it relates to athleticism.
-Not everyone is an athlete but many people want to reach their own high level of athleticism.
-Anthony shows you what he did to get his athleticism back after injuring his knee during high level martial arts movements.
-In his presentation he challenges your thinking when it comes to functional exercises and shows you a concept that is more important than ankle mobility in your feet.
+His presentation challenges your thinking regarding functional exercises and shows you an idea that is more important than ankle mobility in your feet.